zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_partition.rst

     | **type**: str

   {property}
     Additional properties of the partition, as described in the data model of the 'Partition' object in the :ref:`HMC API <HMC API>` book.
-Write-only properties in the data model are not included.
-The property names have hyphens (-) as described in that book.
+Write\-only properties in the data model are not included.
+The property names have hyphens (\-) as described in that book.

     | **type**: raw

   hbas
     HBAs of the partition.
-If the CPC does not have the storage-management feature enabled (ie. on z13), the list is empty.
+If the CPC does not have the storage\-management feature enabled (ie. on z13), the list is empty.

     | **type**: list
     | **elements**: dict